 For convenience, the user prefers to stay logged in so passwords, contacts and other types of data can be seamlessly synced.
 So, the probability is very high to get Authentication token from the system on which iCloud control panel is installed.

 Below a screenshot from the Elcomsoft Phone Breaker shows that user has to supply authentication token instead of ID and password.
 It is necessary that entire authentication token string needs to be copied.

 Elcomsoft phone breaker provides two different methods to extract tokens.
 Using command line tool (atex.exe) or user interface.

 All the users including domain users can extract authentication token using this tool.
 From user’s hard drive or forensic disk image also authentication token can be extracted.

-Following steps represents how to extract authentication token for windows user on Windows PC.
+The following steps represent how to extract authentication tokens for windows users on Windows PC.

 - Launch command line tool atex.exe. icloud_token_<timestamp>.txt file would be created in the same directory from which command line tool was launched.
 Figure.
 Shows the full path.

 - This txt file contains authentication token and Apple ID of the iCloud control panel.